Comprised of ground-breaking garments, footwear, and accessories, these are the top 30 fashion trends of 2023.

 Yes, matching sets and sweatsuits can still be worn around the house, but the style works best for unconventional social settings.

-Seemingly every designer and retailer from Balenciaga to Zara is taking cues from the humble tractor boot, which had a massive surge in the fall of 2020.
+Following a massive surge in popularity in early 2023, every designer and retailer from Balenciaga to Zara takes cues from the humble tractor boot.

-Characterized by an almost comically rounded toe and a thick, rugged sole, the tractor-style boot is among the most wanted fashion trends of this year.
+Characterized by an almost comically rounded toe and a thick, rugged sole, the tractor-style boot is among this year’s most wanted fashion trends.

-Think Doc Martens on steroids, the aesthetic opposite of the stretch neoprene flats and kitten heels seen on Miuccia Prada’s eponymous SS19 catwalk last September.
+Think Doc Martens on steroids, the aesthetic opposite of the stretch neoprene flats and kitten heels seen on Miuccia Prada’s eponymous SS22 catwalk past September.

 My fav is Balenciaga’s reinterpretation of Chelsea’s classic and elegant silhouette but with a chunky grooved-rubbed trek sole.

-With an overall classic look, these shoes never fail to stand out from the mainstream.
+With an overall classic look, these shoes stand out from the mainstream.

-However, the 2021 current fashion trend puts chunky loafers at the top of the flat style, especially when paired with longer-length socks, for a preppy, ‘schoolcore’ trend.
+However, the current fashion trend puts chunky loafers at the top of the flat style.

-Check out Prada’s chunky loafers, leading a grunge trend that’s only growing right now.
+Check out Prada’s chunky loafers, leading a grunge aesthetic trend that’s only growing now.